-BBCS competes on the final day of this year's Festival, alongside choirs from Beare Green and Newdigate, Leatherhead and Horsley.
+BBCS competes on Thursday 16th April, the first day of this year's Festival, alongside choirs from Beare Green and Newdigate, Leatherhead and Horsley.

-The evening concert concludes the Festival with two major works: Haydn's Creation and J.S.
-Bach's Magnificat (In D).
+The evening concert includes The Sea Symphony by Ralph Vaughan Williams.
 Conducted by Festival Conductor Jonathan Willcocks, and accompanied by the Southern Pro Musica, this will be an event not to be missed!